Hadron masses from a Kaluza-Klein like Model: Particle identification

-For the higher generation particles, the excitation settings are identical to the one from the first generation.
-The difference comes solely with the additional mass constants.
+Table 3: Fermions of the first generation\\ For the higher generation particles, the excitation settings are identical to the one from the first generation.
+The difference comes solely with the flavour constants.
 The respective anti-particles get all the excitation numbers multiplied by $-1$.
 The Standard Model gauge bosons' excitation numbers can be deduced from known decay processes.
 In the process of electron-positron annihilation [38] two photons are produced (Figure 1).

 Figure 1: Electron-positron annihilation into two photons

 Two real measurable particles are created.
 The photons, as can be seen using equation (58), are massless.
 However, how can the other gauge bosons be accounted for?
 Do they exist as autonomous particles similar to the photon?
 The $\eta_{b}$ meson has one decay mode evolving into a three-gluon event (Figure 2).